nachocz/Taxonomy-of-deformable-object-shape-control/README.md

   - **Estimated**: Data derived from indirect measurements or visual parameters.
     - *Example: Estimating the weight distribution of an object based on its geometry and materials.*
   - **Measured**: Directly obtained from sensors or empirical measurements.
-    - *Example: Using strain gauges to measure deformation iduring a bending operation.*
+    - *Example: Using strain gauges to measure deformation during a bending operation.*
-  - *Note: How much can you trust your information?
-The certainty of information source is crucial as it directly impacts the reliability and accuracy of the data used for shape control.
-Assumed or estimated information may introduce uncertainties, whereas measured data provides more accurate inputs for precise control algorithms.*

 - When and how often can you obtain such information?: (Specify when each piece of information is obtained: a priori, offline or online)
   - **A Priori**: Information obtained before any interaction with the object, often from design specifications or initial setup.